Membrane Protein Structural Biology

 Engineering SLPs for Use in Vaccines

 SLPs are located on the bacterial surface and involved in processes key to bacterial survival and virulence.
 We engineer SLPs to produce antigens that have the potential to be more protective against bacterial infections than their corresponding wild-type variants.
-Together with collaborators, we have constructed a vaccine development pipeline (Figure 2).
+Together with collaborators, we have constructed a vaccine development pipeline.
 Because our goal is to produce vaccines that are broadly protective, we select SLP orthologs from diverse bacterial strains, ensure that they can be expressed and purified in a soluble form, and test for their ability to elicit production of cross-reactive antibodies that and protect against infection in mice.